7mind/izumi/doc/paradox/distage/00_distage.md

 Sorry, this page is not ready yet
 @@@

-Implicits are not injected from lexical scope, they have to be declared inside a `Module` like any other class.
+Implicits are managed like any other class, declare them in a module to make them available for summoning:

 ```scala
 import cats.Monad